A Gross-Pitaevskii theory for an excitonic incompressible Bose solid

+The effect of the absence of these self-interactions within a site acts like a potential well centered on the site.
+For sufficiently strong repulsion between the excitons, the potential wells can become deep enough for bound-state solutions to exist \cite{Anderson1984}.
+In fact, in systems with purely repulsive particle-particle interactions such as electrons or perpendicularly aligned excitons, this is the mechanism that can drive the solidification \cite{Anderson2012}, and in these repulsive systems quantum Monte Carlo simulations have confirmed the existence of normal solids \cite{Tanatar1989,Astrakharchik2007,Boning2011}.
+When there is a bound state solution, the missing self-interaction terms will open up an energy gap between the particle and anti-particle excitations \cite{Anderson2005}.
+The anti-particle excitations are then localized in the self-consistently created wells while the particle excitations with their positive energies are free-running waves.
+The resulting solid would be incompressible since the potential wells lead to a prohibitive energy cost against doubly occupied sites \cite{Anderson2005}, analogous to a Mott insulator.

 In the present study we investigate the possibility of solidification coexisting with quantum coherence in a supersolid.
-We extend the standard Gross-Pitaevskii formalism to include the effect of the absence of self interactions, specific to this exciton system.
-In place of the many-body wave function of the normal state system, we construct the order parameter for the incompressible supersolid of the form, $\Psi(\mathbf{r})= \sum_{i=1}^{N} \phi_i (\mathbf{r})$, where $i$ is the site index for the $N$ sites.
+We extend the standard Gross-Pitaevskii formalism to include the effect of the absence of self-interactions specific to this exciton system.
+In place of the many-body wave function of the normal state system, we construct the order parameter for the incompressible supersolid of the form,

+where $i$ is the site index for the $N$ sites.
 With this construction, each exciton has the same wave function spread across the entire lattice and with peaks at every site.
-This order parameter results in both off-diagonal long-range order and also diagonal long-range order coming from the lattice symmetry.
+This order parameter results in both off-diagonal long-range order and also diagonal long-range order, the latter coming from the lattice symmetry.
 In addition, for a supersolid there must exist phase locking between adjacent sites.
 This arises from mutual overlap of the $\phi_i(\mathbf{r})$ \cite{Leggett1970}.
-If the $\phi_i(\mathbf{r})$ were exponentially localized, it becomes impossible to link the phases on the different lattice sites, since thermal and zero-point quantum fluctuations would eliminate any coherence between the near-negligible overlaps.
-In order to monitor the overlaps, we introduce a parametrization of the order parameter.
-We represent $\phi_i$ and $\Psi$ in the form,
+With the $\phi_i(\mathbf{r})$ exponentially localized on their sites it is not possible to link the phases on the different lattice sites, since zero-point quantum and thermal fluctuations eliminate coherence between the near-negligible overlaps.
+We ensure significant overlap by means of the uniform background component $\rho_B$ in Eq.\ \eqref{Eq:Psi}.
+In cases when $\rho_B$ tends to zero there is negligible overlap, so there can be no supersolid.
+In cases when the $\phi_i(\mathbf{r}-\mathbf{r}_i)$ reduce to zero, $|\Psi(\mathbf{r})|^2 \sim \rho_B$, and Eq.\ \eqref{Eq:Psi} represents the homogeneous order parameter for a superfluid.